 The section of the Slovak highway (marked as D1 or E50) below the High Tatras is one of the most beautiful not only in Slovakia but also in Europe.

-This section is newly built and therefore offers quality and suitable surface for motorcycles.
-It is also pleasantly wavy and full of the small hills so driving motorcycle is enjoyable.
+This section is newly built and therefore offers quality and suitable surfaces for motorcycles.
+It is also pleasantly wavy and full of small hills so driving a motorcycle is enjoyable.

 The most beautiful part is the section from Liptovský Mikuláš to Poprad where it is possible to see the whole range of the High Tatras on the left side and the hills of the Low Tatras on the right.

 Another interesting feature of this route is the part next to the Liptovská Mara dam when the motorway is surrounded on both sides by a water surface.